Cains Brewery: Cains Brewery Village

 Planning permission was granted for a £3.5 million 'BOXPARK' foodhall and events space in January 2023.
 Intended to replace the existing food and drink hall, the new facility will have ten kitchen units with three internal bars as well as exterior bars and a garden for outside dining.

+The following year Jacaranda Records became the newest addition to the village, in January 2024 opening Jacaranda Baltic as both a 400-capacity live music venue and record store space.